revgrid/revgrid/etc/revgrid.api.md

     fireSyntheticEditorKeyPressEvent(inputControl: CellEditor, keyEvent: KeyboardEvent): boolean;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticEditorKeyUpEvent(inputControl: CellEditor, keyEvent: KeyboardEvent): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticFilterAppliedEvent(): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticGridResizedEvent(detail: EventDetail.Resize): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticOnColumnsChangedEvent(): boolean;
     // (undocumented)
     get fixedColumnsViewWidth(): number;
     // (undocumented)